Frequently Asked Questions

-The majority of students entering the Medical Physics Program enter in the fall semester.
-However, there has been a rare occasion where a student was able to enter the program during the summer semester due to special circumstances.
+The majority of students enter the Medical Physics Program in the fall semester.
+However, there have been rare occasions in which a student was able to enter the program during the summer semester due to special circumstances.

 What sort of academic background are you looking for in applicants?

 In addition to admission standards established by the GSBS, the Program uses a number of criteria to evaluate Medical Physics applicants:

 - B.S., B.A., M.S., or M.A. in Physics

 - M.S. in Medical Physics, or B.S., B.A., M.S., or M.A. degree in a physical science or engineering discipline with adequate physics preparation.

-Please note that many such programs (including some B.S. programs in Medical Physics) do not include sufficient physics in their standard curricula.
+Please note that some non-physics programs (including some B.S. programs in Medical Physics) do not include sufficient physics in their standard curricula.

-A suitable preparation in physics would be completion of upper level (junior, senior and graduate) courses:
+A suitable preparation in physics would be completion of upper level (junior, senior and graduate) courses in:

 - Electricity and magnetism